Chair in Translational Neuroscience

 Bettina Platt graduated with distinction from the University of Mainz, Germany, in 1991 and received her PhD from the University of Düsseldorf, Germany, in 1994.
 After completing a prestigious personal European Fellowship at the University of Leeds, UK, Prof Platt joined the University of Aberdeen in 1997, initially within the Department of Biomedical Sciences.
 Prof Platt was promoted to Reader in 2007 and Full Professor (Chair in Translational Neuroscience) within the School of Medical Sciences in 2009.
 She heads a multi-disciplinary research team that investigates aspects of brain function and malfunction from the single molecule to the systems level.
 Prof Platt has acted as Research Director for a number of large research initiatives, some of which were co-funded by the pharmaceutical industry and the Scottish government.
 Her national and international collaborations have brought together novel research strategies, technologies and disciplines such as imaging, drug discovery, electronics, and computer science.
 Prof Platt has written over 80 full papers and reviews, edited and published books and book chapters in her area of expertise, organized symposia and regularly contributes to national and international conferences.
 She is a Fellow of the Society of Biology and a founding and Executive Board member of the Scottish Dementia Research Consortium.
-Additionally, Prof Platt is the lead of the Scottish Alzheimer Research UK (ARUK) network, and a member of the ARUK Scientific Advisory Board as well as the Alzheimer’s Society Grant Advisory Board.
+Additionally, Prof Platt sits on the Scottish Alzheimer Research UK (ARUK) network board, and is a member of the ARUK Scientific Advisory Board as well as the Alzheimer’s Society Grant Advisory Board.

-Research interests: Mechanisms of neuronal plasticity, neurodegeneration and neuroprotection.
+Research interests: Alzheimer's disease and other dementias, mechanisms of neuronal plasticity, neurodegeneration and neuroprotection.

 The amazing ability of the nervous system to learn and adapt to changing conditions forms the basis of our cognitive and intellectual abilities as humans, and how crucially we depend on this is demonstrated in patients suffering from neurodegenerative diseases such as Alzheimer's disease (AD).